Alemi7523/Alemi7523.github.io/index.md

 Take the western conveyor belt.
 Go north for a scene.

 We are controlling Giratina in a minigame.
 Use Shadow Sneak Teice, one on Venusaur another on Roserade.
-Then use Sahdow Ball to charge up and on turn 4 Use Shadow Force to deal massive damage.
+Then use Shadow Ball to charge up and on turn 4 Use Shadow Force to deal massive damage.
 Venusaur and Roserade should be out of combat.
 Now, two Shadow Sneaks on Flora should defeat her.